-See how Dr. Metzinger's experience matches your search based on the following criteria:
+Dr. Metzinger's experience matches your search based on the following criteria:

 Board certification should be one of your top considerations when choosing a doctor.
 Board certification is an official recognition given to doctors who have met specific requirements set by national medical specialty boards in the United States.

 Board certification indicates that a doctor is highly qualified in the medical field in which he or she practices.
 A board-certified doctor is more likely than a non-board-certified doctor to have the most current skills and knowledge about how to treat your medical condition.

 Moles (Benign Skin Lesions)